Luka-pp/Milestone-Projet-4/Readme.md

 ## Who is this application for?

 This application is for all the plant lovers ot there.
-It is designed to be user friendly and that anyone can go ahead and get that plant they really want.
+It is designed to be user-friendly and that anyone can go ahead and get that plant they really want.
 It is also designed for the store owner who wants to start his new business and is and is a huge fan of plants!